Financial-Times/o-labels/README.md

 </span>
 ```

-For an updated or new label, use the associated modifier class, e.g. `o-labels-indicator--updated`, and add a child element `o-labels-indicator__timestamp` to show the new/updated time.
+For a closed, updated, or new label, use the associated modifier class, e.g. `o-labels-indicator--updated`, and add a child element `o-labels-indicator__timestamp` to show the new/updated time.
 We recommend using [o-date](https://registry.origami.ft.com/components/o-date) to format the timestamp element.

 ```html
 <span class="o-labels-indicator o-labels-indicator--new">